diegoscs/diegoscs/README.md

-#### My name is Diego, I am from Brazil
+#### My name is Diego, I am from São Paulo, Brazil

- I really love to solve problems and make people happy!
+I love learning new ways to solve problems based on programming and improving my methods of reinventing apps and websites via programming.

 • I'm enthusiastic about programming ;